decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 engine.addEntity(cube)
 ```

-In the example above, the newly created entity isn't viewable by users of your scene until it's added to the engine.
+In the example above, the newly created entity isn't viewable by players on your scene until it's added to the engine.

 > Note: Entities aren't added to [Component groups]({{ site.baseurl }}{% post_url /development-guide/2018-02-2-component-groups %}) either until they are added to the engine.